dojo/docs/dojox/index.rst

     An enhanced TitlePane designed to be used with the dojox.layout.GridContainer.

+  * `dojox.widget.FeedPortlet <dojox/widget/Portlet>`_

+    An enhanced Portlet which can load both remote and local Atom and RSS feeds, displaying them as a list.

   * `dojox.widget.Roller <dojox/widget/Roller>`_

     An unobtrusive "roller", displaying one message from a list in a loop